afeinstein20/periodic-ri/README.md

 # rvs-by-ri

-A Python implementation of <a href="https://github.com/ptoulis/ri-exoplanet-detection">detecting periodicity in RVs</a> from randomization inference.
+A Python implementation of detecting periodicity in RVs via randomization inference.
+The original R code can be found <a href="https://github.com/ptoulis/ri-exoplanet-detection">here</a>.